 My uncle shoots heroin.
 My father used to do cocaine.
 My moms' (both of them) used to smoke weed with their friends when I was eight.
 I smoked weed when I was twelve.
-I sold weed at fourteen.
+I sold weed at 14.

 I don't want to continue in the vein of my addictive family (no pun intended).
 How hereditary is addiction?
 What measures can I take to avoid falling into the same hazy trap of my family members?

-You’ve taken such an incredible and proactive step by asking this important question.
+You’ve taken such an incredible and proactive step by asking this critical question.
 There’s no doubt that others will also benefit from your inquisitiveness.
 Indeed, research shows that genetics play a role in the development of addiction.
-However, other variables, such as age, environment, lifestyle, and mental health status may be equally important in determining an individual’s susceptibility to addiction.
+However, other variables, such as age, environment, lifestyle, and mental health status may be equally vital in determining an individual’s susceptibility to addiction.
 In fact, many addicts have no family history of or genetic predisposition to addiction.
 Although there is no way to predict whether a person will become an addict, nor a perfect strategy to prevent substance abuse, there are many ways to foster an addiction-free or sober lifestyle — even if your family members struggle with drug and alcohol dependence.

 Drugs and alcohol affect each person’s body differently, but estimates show that children of addicted parents are approximately four times more likely to develop a problematic relationship with substances compared to others.
 Indeed, heritability estimates of addiction-related genes range from 45 to 79 percent, and children of addicted parents are also more likely to have behavioral issues that increase the risk of trying drugs or alcohol.
 However, don’t let this information discourage you — your family history of addiction does not guarantee that you’ll have the same issue.
 Besides, even if you’ve inherited addiction-related genes from your relatives, there are ways to stop substance abuse in its tracks.